mandober/js-object-relationships/README.md

 ```

 **Array**
 Whether a new array is created by using a constructor call (with or without the `new` keyword) or by using the array literal form, it all amounts to the same result: newly created array (element d in the diagram) is prototype linked to `Array.prototype` (6).
-It is similar with other compound (sub)types.

 ```js
 var arr1 = new Array();